 2. Learn from and collaborate with seasoned executives

 Every company where I have ever interviewed had an open door policy.
 In most cases, however, it was just a buzzword.
 In a startup, it's collaboration by design.
-Because there is so much interdependence you have no choice but to bounce ideas off each other and the executives and those with most experience.
+Because there is so much interdependence you have no choice but to bounce ideas off each other, the executives, and those with most experience.
 Part of that process is learning the potential pitfalls of your ideas or ways to pivot.

 Entrepreneurs are ambitious and optimistic.
 Our drive to succeed is strong and being wrong or failing with an idea is just an opportunity to get better.
 This mindset isn't an easy one to acquire, but I have noticed that most entrepreneurs have this mindset because there is no plan B.